-I am starting this blog with the hope that what I share will leave a trace for those who seek truth and answers to questions not yet asked.
+I created this blog with the mission that what I share will leave a trace for those who seek truth and answers to questions not yet asked about addictive behaviour.

 Field Note 1: The Mining Museum, Milos.